aalbata/sst-ids/README.md

-# SST-IDS: A Self-Supervised Transformer Framework for Explainable Intrusion Detection
+# Self-Supervised Transformers versus Gradient-Boosted Trees for Flow-Based Intrusion Detection: A Reproducible Empirical Study

 Reference implementation of SST-IDS, a two-stage intrusion-detection framework for tabular network-flow data: